-If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled Governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair) please complete the complaint form (see Appendix B) and return to the Clerk.

+A suitably skilled governor will then be appointed by the Chair and the process will begin at Stage 2.